ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 Client:
 : An endpoint that is connected to a service provider network.

+Flow:
+: A flow is identified by the 5-tuple transport coordinates (source address and destination address, source and destination port numbers, and protocol).

 Computing-Aware Traffic Steering (CATS):
- :  A traffic engineering approach {{?RFC9522}} that takes into account the dynamic nature of computing resources and network state to optimize service-specific traffic forwarding towards a given service contact instance.
+ :  A traffic engineering approach {{?RFC9522}} that takes into account the dynamic nature of computing resources (e.g., compute and storage) and network state to optimize service-specific traffic forwarding towards a given service contact instance.
 Various relevant metrics may be used to enable such computing-aware traffic steering policies.

 Metric:
  : A piece of information that provides suitable input to a selection mechanism to determine a CATS egress node.